Logan Sloane

 Logan Francis Sloane (8 August 1918 – 8 January 1980) was a New Zealand politician of the National Party.

 Biography

 Sloane was born in Omana, near Dargaville in 1918.
 He was the son of J. H. Sloane.
 He received his education at Dargaville District High School.
 In 1945, he married Jean Nesbit Warne, the daughter of J. L. Warne.
 They had one son and one daughter.
 Sloane participated in various sports and represented various areas in rugby and cricket.
 He served with the New Zealand Engineers from 1940 to 1945.

 Sloane was the director of the Northern Wairoa Dairy Company (1955–1960).
-He was active with the Royal New Zealand Returned and Services' Association (RSA) and was president of a local district for three years.
-As vice-president of the Northland district, he served on the dominion executive.
+He was active with the Royal New Zealand Returned and Services Association (RSA) and was president of a local district for three years.
+As vice-president of the Northland district, he served in the dominion executive.